What is AI Systems Penetration Testing?

 What's unique to AI

-Prompt injection, context window manipulation, training data extraction, jailbreaking, guardrail bypass, and tool-call abuse are attack vectors that only exist in AI systems.
-Standard web application testing tools and methodologies do not cover these attack surfaces.
+Prompt injection, context window manipulation, training data extraction, jailbreaks, guardrail bypass, and tool-call abuse exist only in AI systems.
+Standard methodology does not cover them.

 Why you need both

-An AI system embedded in a web application inherits the vulnerabilities of both layers.
-We recommend combining AI security testing with web application or API testing for complete coverage.
-A single assessment can address both, with a unified evidence package for auditors.
+AI embedded in a web app inherits the risks of both layers.
+We combine AI testing with application or API testing for full coverage and one evidence package.

 Frequently Asked Questions